nricciardi/taskup/README.md

 ### QueryBuilder
 **QueryBuilder** is a custom _query builder_ based on Python `sqlite3` that implements the common utilities to build a query with Python code instead of SQL.
-It support binding with specific method as `enable_binding`.
+It supports binding with specific method as `enable_binding`.

 ## Frontend
 The frontend of this application uses the _Angular framework_.
 Angular is a TypeScript-based, free and open-source web application framework led by the Angular Team at Google and by a community of individuals and corporations.
 The frontend is structured in:
 - **page** contains final pages as _login page_ or _home page_
 - **widget** contains simple widgets shared between pages as _user avatar_